 Understanding.
-Be more self aware.
-Get to know yourself, spend time really acknowledging your feeling and thinking states.
-Know what puts you in a bad place, know when you are triggered or fearful.
+Be more self-aware.
+Get to know yourself, and spend time really acknowledging your feeling and thinking states.
+Know what puts you in a bad place, and know when you are triggered or fearful.
 Be with yourself and treat yourself like the person you care most about in the world.
-Because at the end of the day you are the person you should care most about.
+Because at the end of the day, you are the person you should care most about.

 Can food affect our anxiety and stress?
 If so do you have any dietary advice on what we could be adding to stay more balanced and less stressed?

 Understanding our bodies and minds is the key to everything we choose to put into our bodies.